jbafford/SwiftUIMemoryLeakWorkaround/README.md

 This package provides a way to resolve the problem in a way that should be relatively backwards-compatible when the OS bug is eventually fixed.

+## The Solution

+The solution is to instead have `UIViewController` handle the presentation of sheets.
+This is accomplished by injecting a coordinator object into the SwiftUI environment that has a `UIViewController` that is the parent of the SwiftUI view.
+Then, the SwiftUI view is modified to call the coordinator, rather than `sheet` or `fullScreenCover` directly.
+The coordinator uses its stored view controller to present a new view, and creates a new coordinator to inject into the sheet view with the child view controller.

+An extension on `View` provides accessors (`leak_workaround_sheet` and `leak_workaround_fullScreenCover`) that create a view modifier that uses the coordinator to trigger presentation.
+In the event the coordinator is not set or is set to `nil`, it falls back to the system behavior.

+The included Example.xcodeproj demonstrates both the problem and the solution.

+This is not a perfect solution.
+Sometimes, the coordinator itself is leaked.
+The coordinator object contains two weak references and an optional UUID, and so is relatively tiny compared to the view models that would likely be leaked instead.

 ## Usage

 * Create a new `SwiftUIMemoryLeakWorkaround` coordinator